dractical/MythicAddon/README.md

-# Time Stop (Projectiles)
+# Mythic Addon

 Overview:

-A simple plugin that adds a mechanic for MythicMobs (`- timestop{duration=#}`) that freezes all projectiles (excluding mythicmobs projectiles, for now) temporarily.
-In the future, this will contain time stopping for other entities/players, but for now, it is only projectiles.
+A simple plugin that adds on to [MythicMobs](https://mythiccraft.io/index.php?resources/mythicmobs.1/) plugin.

+Versions:

+1.19-1.20.2